Contact Information

 Conference and Workshop Presentations:

 “Warmly Received and with no Political Standing: The Kenya Office, Cairo Between the Nation and the World.”
 Leverhulme Trust “Another World?
-East Africa and the Global 1960s” Workshop, December 11, 2020
+East Africa and the Global 1960s” Workshops, December 11, 2020 and July 1, 2021.
+(Currently under publication review)

 “Organizing the High Seas: Race, Reading, and Radicalism Among Multiracial Ship Crews,” Labor and Working Class History Association Annual Conference, Duke University, May 31-June 1, 2019